Student Guide

 Housing for exchange students

 The housing situation in the Helsinki Metropolitan Area (cities of Helsinki, Espoo and Vantaa) is challenging and there is a lot of competition on the rental housing market.
-A level of rent is high and there is a lack of small rental apartments and student housing within this area.
+The level of rent is high and there is a lack of small rental apartments and student housing within this area.
 Therefore, it is good to start finding suitable accommodation many months before your arrival in Finland.

 When looking for an apartment, read carefully all the information and instructions given by the housing provider!